 - agreeing themes for future partnership themed workshops and development meetings.

 The Partnership will get assurance of how key safeguarding responsibilities are being discharged by all members by:

 - undertaking agreed self-audits on key safeguarding responsibilities of all members

 - providing performance management information on agreed topics

 - receiving reports on Safeguarding Adults Reviews’ learning best practice from other review processes

-- receiving updates on Devon Children and Families Partnership; and Torbay Safeguarding Children Partnership from the Chair where there is shared learning arising from performance review, child practice reviews (or SAR) and any other audit activity, where there is crossover between safeguarding adults and safeguarding children
+- receiving updates on Devon Safeguarding Children Partnership; and Torbay Safeguarding Children Partnership from the Chair where there is shared learning arising from performance review, child practice reviews (or SAR) and any other audit activity, where there is crossover between safeguarding adults and safeguarding children

 - receiving reports on safeguarding work not led by the work of sub-committees, working groups or other processes